gelosi/objective-c-style-guide/README.md

  * Block definitions should omit their arguments if they are `void`.
  * Parameters in block types should be named unless the block is initialized immediately.
  * Reused blocks should have `typedef`ed name.
+ * Blocks as property declarations should have space on both sides of the asterisk.

 ```objc
 void (^blockName1)(void) = ^{